esp233/esp233.github.io/_pages/publications.md

 **Abstract**: This study traces various vigilant practices targeting *hanmai* 喊麦 creators and fans in Chinese digital landscape.
 While *hanmai* rap culture paves the way for an emerging collective identity among diverse underclass groups, its technologically mediated visibility also reinforces class struggles.
 Particularly, middle-class audiences of *hanmai* use aethetic, moral, and technological concerns as a weapon to denounce the vulgarities of Chinese underclass and demonstrate their own superiority. [**Read More**](https://doi.org/10.11647/OBP.0200.03)

 ## Fan Communities, Data Activism, and Consumption

+### Short Video Activism with and on Douyin: An Innovative Repertoire of Contention for Chinese Consumers
+Yu, Z., **Hou, J.**, & Zhou, T. in *Social Media + Society*, 9(1), 2023.

+**Abstract**: This article examines consumer video activism tactics in China and their impact on Chinese consumers and society.
+It argues that short-video-activism tactics have become an innovative repertoire of contention for Chinese consumers and Douyin, the "sister app" of TikTok, has become a real-time updated database of this repertoire.
+Specifically, Douyin plays three key roles in mediating Chinese consumer activism: a techno-cultural construct that affords highly heterogeneous users to present everyday experiences via short videos; a multisided market that profoundly affects the tactics consumers choose to amplify their voices; and a governing entity that both moderates content for its users and simultaneously is subject to government regulations. [**Read More**](https://doi.org/10.1177/20563051231157603)

+### To Exaggerate Data at All Costs: Data-Driven Fan Culture, Platforms, and the Remaking of the New Poor in China
+**Hou, J.** in *Asiascape: Digital Asia* 9(3), 273-301, 2022.

+**Abstract**:

 ## Blockchain, Cryptocurrencies, and Financialization